gczudowski/fourthwall-recruitment-task/README.md

 4. Implemented Tanstack Query to start handling requests caching.
 It'll also be used to handle loading and errors
 5. Implemented React Context as a global state solution to avoid props drilling
 6. Implemented Styled Components to handle styles.
+7. Implemented Table component with placeholders to gracefully handle pagination.
+8.